 For those of you I got to see during Homecoming, thanks for coming!
 It was wonderful to see some familiar faces, and meet new folks from before my time as Honors Director.
 Honors Homecoming will be an annual event so please put it on your calendars for next year.
 The dates for Homecoming 2014 are October 17-19 and you can find more information about the weekend here.

-Check out the first issue of the Honors Update to keep up to date on the program.
+Check out the most recent issues of the Honors Update to keep up to date on the program.

 Don’t be strangers!
 We’d love to know what you’re up to.
 If you can take 1-2 minutes to send us an email at firstname.lastname@example.org with the "Quick Info," we would really appreciate it!
 If you've got a few more minutes, consider sending us a brief paragraph that we could use in our Featured Alumni section.